dvanderslice/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 > **Note**: After migration, the application could be modernized to use Azure Application Gateway instead of the Ubuntu Nginx VM, and to use Azure App Service to host both the web tier and application tiers.
 These optimizations are out of scope of this lab, which is focused only on a 'lift and shift' migration to Azure VMs.

-## Requirements -
+## Requirements
 Microsoft provides a Hands on Lab environment provided by Spectra for the Hands On Lab materials.

 To register for the lab:

 1. Visit https://bit.ly/3atZBjz to Register
 2. The Activation Code Will Be Posted to the Chat During the Break
 3. The lab can take up to 60 Minutes to Provision.
+Provisioning Time Will Be Dependent On the Number of Requests.
-If there is an issue with provisioning you will still be able to access your lab, by utilizing the automated email with your lab details.
+4. If there is an issue with provisioning you will still be able to access your lab, by utilizing the automated email with your lab details.

 Example Lab Details Email
 ![](https://github.com/dvanderslice/MCW-Line-of-business-application-migration/blob/master/Hands-on%20lab/images/2021-02-16%2016_41_14-Window.png)